Act (drama): One-act plays

 A one-act play is a short drama that consists of only one act; the phrase is not used to describe a full-length play that does not utilize act-divisions.
 Unlike other plays which usually are published one play per book, one-act plays are often published in anthologies or collections.

 Three-act plays

 In a three-act play, each act usually has a different mood.
-In the most commonly used structure, the first act has a lot of introductory elements (that is, who, what, when, where, why, and how); the second act is usually the darkest, with the antagonists having a greater compass; and the third act has a resolution (dénouement), often with the protagonists prevailing.
+In the most commonly used structure, the first act has many introductory elements (that is, who, what, when, where, why, and how); the second act is usually the darkest, with the antagonists having a greater compass; and the third act has a resolution (dénouement), often with the protagonists prevailing.